MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-new-company.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: company, setup wizard ms.date: 07/03/2020
+ms.search.keywords: company, setup wizard ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 4247b6c34fd086d22291408d1058cf8718841888
+ms.openlocfilehash: 891718f35c2d2edfe4e4956a2de4124d77749b2b
-ms.sourcegitcommit: ca5bf1d934997ef8c0bc9f8ab0e5568f0ed42fa4
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/06/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3535300"
+ms.locfileid: "3914554"
 ---
 # <a name="creating-new-companies-in-d365fin"></a>Creating New Companies in [!INCLUDE[d365fin](includes/d365fin_md.md)]

-In [!INCLUDE[d365fin](includes/d365fin_md.md)], the container for business data that belongs to a business unit or legal entity is referred to as a *company*.
-When you sign up for [!INCLUDE[d365fin](includes/d365fin_md.md)], you are given a demonstration company and an empty company, *My Company*.
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], the container for business data that belongs to a business unit or legal entity is referred to as a *company* .
+When you sign up for [!INCLUDE[d365fin](includes/d365fin_md.md)], you are given a demonstration company and an empty company, *My Company* .
 Switching between the companies is easy: just go to **My Settings** and move to the other company.
 But you can also create new companies in [!INCLUDE[d365fin](includes/d365fin_md.md)] depending on your business needs.
 When you create a new company, an assisted setup guide helps you get the basics in place.
 Then, you can import relevant data from your legacy system or another company in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## <a name="creating-a-new-company"></a>Creating a New Company